 The rich history.
-Trace back the country’s history of communism with a tour of the staggering Parliament Palace building.
+Trace back the country’s history of communism with a tour of the staggering Parliament Palace building (which I wrote an entire post about).
 Learn the background of the stunning yet obscene architecture and how it interconnects with Bucharest’s past and present society.
 I took a guided tour through the building with Authentic Romania and would highly recommend the experience to provide some context!

 It’s beautiful in its own way.
 Get lost in Bucharest’s nooks and crannies, finding beauty in its boldness…

 The thermal baths.
 Forget about the hot pools of Budapest…Bucharest is home to Eastern Europe’s largest thermal baths!
 Therme Bucharesti also doubles as the most diverse botanical garden in Romania, boasting over 500 exotic plants.

 The Castles.
 Fall in love with the countryside, just a few hours outside of the city limits…and feel like a princess (or prince) at Peles Castle.